 Regulatory Map Review

-Landholders can seek an explanation report as to how the vegetation on their property was categorised.
-Landholders can also seek a review of their property if they consider their land has been incorrectly categorised.
+Landholders can seek a category explanation report which explains the basis for the inclusion of land in certain categories on the NVR Map Landholders can also seek a review of their property if they consider their land has been incorrectly categorised.

 More information about the explanation report and NVR map review process www.environment.nsw.gov.au/biodiversity/regulatorymapreview.htm